Co-Written by: Sarah Johnson and Evelyn Hecht, PT

 - Take a daily probiotic, like Utiva’s Probiotic Power, to stimulate the good bacteria in your vagina and strengthen your immune system.

 Want to learn more about pelvic floor dysfunction and UTIs?
-Our YOUtiva UTI support group is a safe space where you can talk to peers about your concerns and learn from doctors and experts in the field.
+Our Utiva Community group is a safe space where you can talk to peers about your concerns and learn from doctors and experts in the field.